-- Appointments: Whilst we know parents/carers attempt to make appointments outside of school hours, we understand that this is not always possible.
-If an appointment is required during school hours, options are: - a) Send a note in with your student stating the reason (eg medical appointment) with the date and time your child will need to be released from class to attend the appointment.
-The student needs to have this note signed by the Head Teacher Admin (the office with the pink door located near the Art Rooms), in the morning before their first class.
-This note, signed by the HT Admin, is to be shown to the Classroom Teacher who will then release the student from Class.
-The student then presents to the Front Office, with this note, to sign out. or - b) email the school at kingscliff-h.school@det.nsw.edu.au The office will call up the student to have this email approved by the HT Admin prior to presenting to the Front Office to sign out. or - c) a parent/carer or listed emergency contact can present to the front office to collect their student, but will need to allow plenty of extra time for the student to be called out of class.
+Whilst we know parents/carers attempt to make appointments outside of school hours, we understand that this is not always possible.
+If an appointment is required during school hours, options are:

+- a) Send a note in with your student stating the reason (eg medical appointment) with the date and time your child will need to be released from class to attend the appointment.
+The student needs to have this note signed by the Head Teacher Admin in the morning before their first class.
+This note, signed by the Head Teacher Admin, is to be shown to the Classroom Teacher who will then release the student from Class.
+The student then presents to the Front Office, with this note, to sign out. or - b) email the school at kingscliff-h.school@det.nsw.edu.au The Front Office staff will call up the student to have this email approved by the Head Teacher Admin prior to presenting to the Front Office to sign out. or - c) a parent/carer or listed emergency contact can present to the front office to collect their student, but will need to allow plenty of extra time for the student to be called out of class.

-Note: If your child is leaving early on the Wednesday Sport day, their note will need to be signed off by the Sport Organiser (instead of the HT Admin)
+Note: If your child is leaving early on the Wednesday Sport day, their note will need to be signed off by the Sport Organiser (instead of the Head Teacher Admin).
+The school strongly discourages external appointments on Wednesday afternoons in particular.

 - Whole Day Absences: notes should be provided for all absences explaining the reason for the absence.
 This should be provided within seven days of the absence.
-The note should be given to the Homeroom teacher.
-Alternatively this can be entered onto the Parent Portal by https://kingscliff-h.sentral.com.au/portal/login or notes can be emailed to: kingscliff-h.sentonlogdet.nsw.edu. - Long Term Illness: Absences that are known in advance should be notified to the school as soon as possible by letter indicating the reason and duration of absence.
+The note should be given to the Homeroom Teacher.
+Alternatively this can be entered by the parent/carer onto the Parent Portal via https://kingscliff-h.sentral.com.au/portal/login or notes can be emailed to: kingscliff-h.school@det.nsw.edu. - Long Term Illness: Absences that are known in advance should be notified to the school as soon as possible by letter indicating the reason and duration of absence.
 All correspondence with the school should include student's full name, year and parental signature.
 Medical certificates are required for absence of more than two days.